WinterMain/winter100/_posts/question/2020-06-16-MySql报错Error-Code -1175.-You-are-using-safe-update-mode-and-you-tried-to-update-a-table-without-a-WHERE-that-uses-a-KEY-column-To-disable-safe-mode,-toggle-the-option-in-Preferences-->-SQL-Editor-and-reconnect.md

 Error Code: 1175.
 You are using safe update mode and you tried to update a table without a WHERE that uses a KEY column To disable safe mode, toggle the option in Preferences -&gt; SQL Editor and reconnect.
 0.066 sec</code></pre></div>
     {% endraw %}
   </div>
-  <p style="height: 0;width:0;overflow: hidden;"> 第4255篇《MySql报错Error Code: 1175.
+  <p class="winter_mark">第4255篇《MySql报错Error Code  1175.
 You are using safe update mode and you tried to update a table without a WHERE that uses a KEY column To disable safe mode, toggle the option in Preferences -> SQL Editor and reconnect.》来自Winter(https://github.com/aiyld/aiyld.github.io)的站点</p>
   <div class="discuss-wrapper">
     {% include discussTitle.html info=page %}
     {% raw %}